-- In the build up (Taper) drink 2-4 litres daily in the 48-72 hours leading up to the big race. try adding electrolyte tabs into your plan to ensure your sodium \ electrolyte levels are well topped up.
+- In the build up (Taper) drink 2-4 litres daily in the 48-72 hours leading up to the big race. try adding electrolyte tabs or electrolyte drinks into your plan to ensure your sodium \ electrolyte levels are well topped up.

 - Before the race, on race morning, keep hydrated but use the opportunity to keep fuelled, by sipping 500ml of energy drink following breakfast you will keep your energy stores topped up during pre-race activities but make sure to give yourself plenty of time to flush any excess fluids.
 Stop drinking 1 hour to 45 minutes before race time.

 - During the race, take advantage of aid stations so you don’t have to carry extra weight: by sipping water you will help prevent dehydration, taking small amounts at each aid station rather than waiting until you need it will keep you moving and performing better during your race.

 2) Fuel Early and Often (150 - 200 calories per hour)

 Plan to take in calories and fluids in small amounts, Sipping and nibbling helps your body make the most of the fuel you give it.
 Obviously you need to make you plan work for you, and a simple plan is easier to follow, try to eat or drink something every 20-30 minutes, however small it may be!
 A good marathon strategy is to take on fuel every 5 miles throughout the race starting at mile zero, then 5, 10, 15 and 20 miles.

 An energy Gel, a Chew or two, a sip of energy drink, keeping a steady flow of nutrients and energy to your working muscles. (tip: set an alert on your watch to help keep you on track!)
 The “trickle feed” method will also reduce the likelihood of having GI issues on race day.